 Portland takes brunch seriously, and we’re lucky to have such a wide selection of brunch spots to choose from.
-The latest member of vegan brunch club is Folklore, which pops up at Blank Slate Bar once a month.
+The latest member of #veganbrunchclub is Folklore, which pops up at Blank Slate Bar once a month.
+(Update: As of February 2019, Folklore offers brunch at Blank Slate every Sunday from 10am to 2pm.)
 Some of you might recall previous Folklore dinners where Chef Sean Sigmon offers a plant-based tasting menu that combines agrarian flavors and Southern influence.
 The Folklore brunch popup is equally as enjoyable, but with more of a lazy Sunday comfort foods feel.
 Order off the a la carte menu, no reservations required.
 Grab a cocktail from Blank Slate to go with brunch, and you won’t be disappointed.

 The Folklore brunch menu changes slightly each time, depending on the seasonality of the ingredients, but you can expect plenty of fresh vegetables and satisfying comfort dishes.
 I was lucky enough to taste every dish at last Sunday’s Folklore brunch, and for the record, ordering all six dishes on the menu is perfect for three very hungry people.

 As much as I like to prove that vegans don’t just eat salads, sometimes a salad is exactly what you need.
 This little gem salad with radish and green goddess dressing makes a good starter or side.
 It’s simple, but that fresh crunch of lettuce and radish is lovely.